dineshkumares/info_extraction_receipts/README.md

 ## Conclusion

 The biggest issue with my approach as I have mentioned above, is that there is inconsistencies in the bounding boxes for the texts provided in the raw dataset.
 Due to this, manual annontation was difficult as some objects would have double meanings.
 For example: 'total amount' was difficult to have a consistent pattern as some bounding boxes consisted of currency letters too.
 Also, some totals were inclusive of the taxes whereas others did not have the option around it.
-Basically, there were many 'totals' in the invoice with inconsistencies.
+Basically, there were many 'totals' in the invoices with inconsistencies.
+Also some labels consisted of multiple words in them adding to the ambiguity.
 This caused erroneous learning as graph patterns are very dependent on having a consistent frame of reference.

 For example:<br>